Personal Care and Relationships

 1. Physical Contact

-Carers must provide a level of care, including physical contact, which is designed to demonstrate warmth, friendliness and positive regard for children.
+Carers/residential staff must provide a level of care, including physical contact, which demonstrates warmth, friendliness and positive regard for children.

 2. Intimate Care

-Children must be supported and encouraged to undertake bathing, showers and other intimate care of themselves without relying on carers.
+Children must be supported and encouraged to undertake bathing, showers and other intimate care of themselves without relying on carers/ residential staff.

 Each child over 3 will have their own bedroom or, where this is not possible, the sharing of the bedroom will have been agreed by the placing authority and the foster carers' supervising social worker must have conducted a risk assessment and any arrangements must be outlined in the child's Placement Plan.